learn-co-curriculum/activerecord-orms-tutorial/README.md

 Migrations also allow you to describe these transformations using Ruby.
 The great thing about this is that it is database independent: you don’t need to worry about the precise syntax of CREATE TABLE any more than you worry about variations on SELECT * (you can drop down to raw SQL for database specific features).
 For example, you could use SQLite3 during development, but Postgres in production.

 Another way to think of migrations is like version control for your database.
 You might create a table, add some data to it, and then make some changes to it later on.
 By adding a new migration for each change you make to the database, you won't lose any data you don't want to, and you can easily revert changes.
+HOWEVER if you add a migration that drops a table from your database you will NOT be able to revert back the change and get the data back.
+Once a table is deleted, the data that was stored there is gone forever.

 Executed migrations are tracked by ActiveRecord in your database, so they aren't used twice.
 Using the migrations system to apply the schema changes is easier than keeping track of the changes manually and executing them manually at the appropriate time.